ManudattaG/d2d_code_challenge/README.md

 Solution:
 ---------------------------------------------------------------------------------------

-Visualize all the vehicle nodes as a cluster on a map Clone the module from the repo, run "main.py" python file and open "visual_map.html" to view the result
+To visualize all the vehicle nodes as a cluster on a map, clone the module from the repo, run "main.py" python file and open "visual_map.html" to view the result

 PS: DEMO screenshots available in D2D_Vehicle_Location_Tracker/src/screenshots/README.md